-To note the meeting notes of the Consultative Meetings of Members of the Climate Emergency Advisory Committee held on
+To note meeting notes of the Consultative Meeting of Members of the Climate Emergency Advisory Committee held on 21st July 2022.

-RECOMMENDED: The notes of the previous Consultative Meetings of Members of the Climate Emergency Advisory Committee held on 28th November 2022 and 12th December 2022 were agreed as correct records.
+RECOMMENDED: The notes of the previous Consultative Meeting of Members of the Climate Emergency Advisory Committee held on 21st July 2022 were accepted as a correct record.

 At the discretion of the Chair, a period of up to 15 minutes may be allocated at each ordinary meeting for members of the public to make representations or to ask questions on matters within the terms of reference of the Committee.
 No member of the public shall speak for more than five minutes in the Open Forum, except by permission of the Chair.